phuse-org/fhir-schedule-of-activities-ig/input/pagecontent/cdisc-odm.md

 # CDISC Operational Data Model (ODM)
 This document is a light touch overview of the ODM - the CDISC repository for the ODM found [here](https://bitbucket.cdisc.org/projects/XML/repos/odm/browse).
 We recommend checking out the official docs in that repository.

-Note: the CDISC ODM is owned by [CDISC](https://cdisc.org), accessing the release package requires a current CDISC membership.
+Note: the CDISC ODM is owned by [CDISC](https://cdisc.org).
+A free CDISC website account is required to access the material - [create an account here](https://www.cdisc.org/user/registration).

 ## TLDR: Show me the schema!